Château Dassault

 Owned and operated by the Dassault Group, the maker of Dassault Falcon business jets, Château Dassault is one of the hundreds of small winegrowers clustered around Saint-Émilion, an idyllic ancient town nestled on a plateau of gently undulating hills in southwest France.
 The region's abundance of limestone, hard clay, and sandy soils are ideal for growing the merlot and cabernet franc grapes that have made this appellation famous.

 Dassault Falcon's main factory is nearby, at the Bordeaux-Merignac Airport, and the company often hosts vineyard tours for visiting customers.
-Laurence Brun, the chateau's manager since 1995, said Dassault also serves its grand cru classé wines on customer demonstration flights, as well as at airshows and sponsored events.
+Laurence Brun, the chateau's manager until 2019 and now vice president of Dassault Wine Estates, said Dassault also serves its grand cru classé wines on customer demonstration flights, as well as at airshows and sponsored events.

 Brun succeeded her father, Andre Vergriette, as Château Dassault's manager in 1995.
-In the time since, she has undertaken a complete overhaul of the winemaking operation, including replanting entire plots across the 60-acre property while carefully preserving older vines, which yield better wine.
+In the time since, she undertook a complete overhaul of the winemaking operation, including replanting entire plots across the 60-acre property while carefully preserving older vines, which yield better wine.

-And just because my B&B proprietor wasn't familiar with the name, don't think for a minute that the wines produced by Château Dassault-around 70,000 bottles a year-are the Bordeaux equivalent of jet-A in a glass.
+By the way, don't think for a minute that the wines produced by Château Dassault-around 70,000 bottles a year-are the Bordeaux equivalent of jet-A in a glass.
 Fermented in state-of-the-art concrete-lined vats and aged in French oak for up to 18 months, these grand cru offerings are regarded by raters as some of the finest in the region.

 THANK YOU TO OUR BJTONLINE SPONSORS